knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 **Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**

-Before we continue working with our data, we want to check that the sequences in the fastq files belong to the species we expect.
-We will use [kraken2](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown).
+Before we continue working with our data, we want to check that there are no contaminations with other organisms.
+Although you may have a clue after analysing the "Per sequence GC content" graphs, we will double check by using [kraken2](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown).
 Execute the following command to run kraken2 on sample CNGB1553:

 ```
 mkdir kraken2